 Courant Institute of Mathematical Sciences and Center for Data Science, New York University

 I am an Assistant Professor of Mathematics and Data Science at the Courant Institute of Mathematical Sciences and the Center for Data Science at NYU, where I am a core member of the Math and Data and STAT groups.
+More information about my background is available in this brief bio.

 I study statistics, probability, and the mathematics of data science, with a focus on statistical and computational problems arising from data with geometric structure.
 Much of my recent work is dedicated to developing a statistical theory of optimal transport.